barriehadfield/reactrb-showcase/README.md

 npm install bootstrap --save
 ```

 Now run `webpack` to update our bundles, and restart your server.
-Now our button is properly styled.
+Now our button is properly styled you should be rewarded with a nice Bootstrap styled green Success Button.

 Now that everything is loaded, lets update our component to use a few more of the Bootstrap components.
 Update our Show component so that it looks like this: